So-Lok/2019_Group_38/README.md

 - Wireframe representation
 - Opacity slider
 - Light intensity slider and toggleable light
+# Models are installed alongside the program in models folder in bin

 # Please take note
 - at start up if no model has been imported in the program will crash if the user attempts to apply a filter to nothing.